 It’s always the sweetest sight of summer to see a white-tailed deer fawn, and here my favorite one – Buttons, as I call him – strikes a pose in the evening shade in early July as his mama doe and twin sister stood close by in the park.

-I began photographing Buttons, as I call him, as a precious white-spotted fawn, then a sweet button buck and now a beautiful yearling, tossing him many apples, which he loves eating, along the way.
-It’s a true joy and blessing to me personally and as a photographer to watch this white-tailed deer grow.
+I began photographing Buttons as a precious white-spotted fawn, then a sweet button buck and yearling before he migrated away in January 2020.
+It’s a true joy and blessing to me personally and as a photographer to have watched this white-tailed deer grow.